DataDog/documentation/content/en/tracing/troubleshooting/_index.md

 These logs can surface instrumentation errors or integration-specific errors.
 For details on enabling and capturing these debug logs, see the [debug mode troubleshooting page][3].

 ## APM rate limits

-Within Datadog Agent logs, if you see error messages about rate limits or max events per second, you can these limits by following [these instructions][4].
+Within Datadog Agent logs, if you see error messages about rate limits or max events per second, you can change these limits by following [these instructions][4].
 If you have questions, before you change the limits, consult with our [support team][1].

 ## Modifying, discarding, or obfuscating spans

 There are a number of configuration options available to scrub sensitive data or discard traces corresponding to health checks or other unwanted traffic that can be configured within the Datadog Agent, or in some languages the Tracing Client.
-For details on the options available, please see the [Security and Agent Customization][5] page of the documentation.
+For details on the options available, please see the [Agent Customization][5] page of the documentation.
 While this offers representative examples, if you require assistance applying these options to your environment, please reach out to [Datadog Support][1] and provide us with details of your desired outcome.

 ## Troubleshooting data requested by Datadog Support

 When you open a [support ticket][1], our support team may ask for some combination of the following types of information:

 1. **How are you confirming the issue?
-Provide links to a trace or screenshots, for example, and tell us what you expect to see.**
+Provide links to a trace (preferrably) or screenshots, for example, and tell us what you expect to see.**

     This allows us to confirm errors and attempt to reproduce your issues within our testing environments.